MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center-creators.md

    Below the Confirm button, the message temporarily appears:
    "Your product is being Xbox Live enabled.
 This may take a few minutes."

-   Then the "Xbox Live Creators Program" page appears, with the message "Please ensure to publish your changes to Xbox Live before you can upload files to global storage."
+   Then the "Xbox Live Creators Program" page appears, with the message at the top "Please ensure to publish your changes to Xbox Live before you can upload files to global storage."

    <!-- status: clean up -->
    ![](images/pc_cr_xbl_creators_pgm_pg.png)